HanlinTheDEVELOPER/actions/README.md

 #### Secrets

+As you can see in the red circle.
+If you use variable they can be seen by anyone.
+You are doomed if you exposed your secret keys like password, api key, etc. That's what `secrets` are for.
 Secrets are like env variables but they are more secure.
 They are stored in Github and can be accessed by the workflow.
 They are also encrypted and can be accessed by the workflow.
 They can be stored in the repository settings, repository environment or organization settings.
 They can be accessed by the workflow using the `secrets` context.

 Go to the repository settings, under Security, click on Secrets and Variables and choose Actions.

 ![Secrets](/assets/settingsecret.png)

-Click on New repository secret. and create a new secret.To use the secret in the workflow, you can use the `secrets` context.
+Click on New repository secret. and create a new secret.
+To use the secret in the workflow, you can use the `secrets` context.
 Like in the below example, we are using the `DOCKER_PASSWORD` secret.

 > _Okay, do you guys remember i mentioned that variable can be defined in the repository settings?
 Well, you can see that variables i highlighted in the image above?
 You can click that and define it there.
 If you want to use it in the workflow, you can use the `vars` context following variable name._